Nicolasbcrrl/h1_First_Steps/README.md

 Based on the military Kill Chain, a new Kill Chain has been developed specifically for intrusions.
 This chain takes as a base that an intrusion implies that the adversary must be in possession of enough power to establish a presence in a trusted environment.

+This new Kill Chain is composed of the following steps:

+* Reconnaissance: search, identification and selection of targets.
+* Weaponization - This is the act of coupling a deliverable with software to allow the adversary remote access to the environment.
+This is usually done using client applications such as PDF files that are used as the armed deliverable.
+* Delivery - Transmission of the weapon to the targeted environment.
+This is done via email attachments, USB sticks or websites.
+* Exploitation - Once the weapon is transmitted to the victim.
+It can target an application, an operating system vulnerability by automatically executing code or exploit users directly.
+* Installation - the adversary can also remain in the environment and cause no apparent damage, but simply take information.
+This is achieved by installing a remote access Trojan  or backdoor on the victim's system.